Never Fight a Man with a Perm

 "Never Fight a Man with a Perm" is a song by British rock band Idles.
 It is the fifth single from their second album, Joy as an Act of Resistance.
 The track was released as a single for streaming on 2 September 2018 through the band's YouTube channel.

-Lyrically, the song has been described a critique of toxic masculinity and a rallying cry for men to address the dangers of toxic masculinity and what it really means to be a man.
+Lyrically, the song has been described as a critique of toxic masculinity and a rallying cry for men to address the dangers of toxic masculinity and what it really means to be a man.
 Joe Talbot, the lead singer of the band, has described the song as a critique of masculinity, as well as a personal exposure to his past behaviour when he was younger and involved in fights and such scenes.

 Background

 In 2018, Talbot explained his creative inspiration for the song to NPR: ”This song came about when I said the album needed a knife to cut through the macabre timbre of the album's arch; as soon as I mentioned "knife," Bobo [guitarist Mark Bowen] shat the riff out like he knew the album wanted it also.
 I wanted the song to be an exploration of the horrid corners of my past; the bit I felt shame from.
 I think of my art as a way of being vulnerable, an exercise in catharsis, and a reflection of my ugliness that can exalt shame.
 Here it manifested into something beautiful, as all catharsis should be.